 As part of the conversion, a stable generalized index (gindex) is assigned to each field that remains valid in future forks.

-active_fields MUST be extended with a trailing 1.active_fields bit MUST be changed to 0.CompatibleUnion[fork_1.Foo, fork_2.Foo, fork_3.Foo, ...] type in the unit test framework.List[type, N] / Bitlist conversionList types frequently have been defined with excessively large capacities N with the intention that N is never reached in practice.
-In other cases, the capacity itself has changed over time.
+active_fields MUST be extended with a trailing 1.active_fields bit MUST be changed to 0.CompatibleUnion[fork_1.Foo, fork_2.Foo, fork_3.Foo, ...] type in the unit test framework.List[type, N] / Bitlist conversionList types frequently have excessively large capacities that are never reached in practice, or capacities that have shifted across forks.

 The following types SHALL be converted to ProgressiveContainer: